Hi, I’m Gerry aka The Branding Evangelist

 Business acceleration occurred through discovering how to effectively brand, not just others, but myself as well.
 I found my fire and my voice.
 I stayed open to and followed spiritual direction, and took a stand on myself to ‘become who I was truly capable of becoming.’

+As the 60’s unfolded, I began to realize that the Motown brand inside me reminded me that I have the power to make changes.
 All of a sudden doors of possibility & opportunities seemed to appear and open up at just the right moments.
 I realized that I could make it on my own.

 Luck, pluck, and ‘Gladiator’ survival skills played a huge role.